 My target will be more interested in trying and sticking with me because: ( REASON TO BELIEVE we can consistently perform)

-The reason to believe isn’t always required but boy is it a powerful tool.
+A concise statement of the reason to believe isn’t always required but boy is it a powerful tool, especially in marketing and branding.
 Some brands have been built on a reason to believe, even when created by smoke and mirrors.
-In traditional product marketing I could point to a number of examples.
+In traditional product marketing I could point to a number of more simplified examples.
 A good one is Pantene Pro-V Shampoo.
 Procter and Gamble has told you that Pantene will make your hair shinier and cleaner than the rest but that’s an empty statement without some support.
 They didn’t have any because, well…it’s just shampoo….so they invented support in the form of what they call ‘Pro-V’.
 And consumers pay a premium for it.
 Pro-V is the secret sauce, reason to believe the product performs, yet it’s just some made up random ingredient that scientifically adds little to the cleaning and shining process.

 Now, how do we put all this together?
 Let me throw out a statement from a startup I’ll randomly select.
 How about Wealthsimple, an online platform to make investing more simple (right?) for the user.
 They are being quite successful in how they are matching a solution to a problem…and they are learning to speak about it better and better.
 The future is bright.

 When you are pitching to investors or marketing your product you will in some shape or form be auditing most of the checklist I have provided here.
 Let me work through an example for Wealthsimple although I have no relationship to them and am working from what I see from the outside.
 Nevertheless, the checklist would be compiled into a proposition that might sound like this: